jaspector

 Warren states it issues building and electrical permits and conducts inspections for all construction-related permits.
 The page does not publish a full work-item trigger list, so the published scope is broad.

-Typical processing time is The city says it must have all pertinent information 24 hours prior to issuing the permit..
+Building permit processing times in Warren, AR typically run The city says it must have all pertinent information 24 hours prior to issuing the permit..
+Timelines can vary based on project complexity and current department workload.